icarusfactor/openstack-Installs/stein/centos7_packstack_manual_demo/README.md

 ```

+## Access Dashboard with Browser

-Start browser and point to IP and get to the login and Horizon dashboard:
+Point to IP and get to login to Horizon dashboard:

 ```